jamjamdonkey/Python_Learning_Journey/README.md

 ### What Will I Do?

 - [ ] Learn Some Basic Grammer Of Python
-- [ ] Making a Baseball Statistical Model w/ Python (Predict player's performance during the season with my model and compare it to player's performance after the season)
+- [ ] Making a Baseball Win or Lose Prediction Model w/ Python (Based On Past Game Log)
 - [ ] Will be updated later....
 (Comming Soon!)

 /exercisese - example exercises in the book